The Big School

 In addition to athletics, the stadium where independence was declared was put to other good uses.
 Tunku Abdu Rahman, who was also the president of the Football Association of Malaya (whose secretary was Old Victorian Kwok Kin Keng), organized an annual Merdeka football tournament to which other Asian nations were invited.
 A junior championship was also organized and run before the main tournament.
 Malayans, especially Kuala Lumpur residents, were treated to a festival of football at the Merdeka Stadium in the months leading to August 31st.
 The stadium became the venue of the Merdeka first anniversary celebrations.
 The King took the salute in a parade that marked the formal part of the ceremony.
 Then came light-hearted entertainment by the armed forces and police.
 The former put on precision drills and acted like toy soldiers, falling over like nine pins on cue when “shot”.
 Not to be outdone, the police entertained the stadium crowd with precision motorcycle riding, their machines performing spectacular jumps over human barriers and doing perfect figures of eight without colliding with each other.

 Rugby, too, was given a high profile, thanks to the same stadium.
-The national rugby champions were held to the stadium sometime in the second term and, amidst the hype in the papers, Dr Lewis urged us all to watch it.
+The national rugby champions were held to the stadium sometime in the second term and, amidst much hype in the papers, Dr Lewis urged us all to watch it.
 So one Saturday evening I was at the stadium side entrance, the one on the Birch Road, just below the school swimming pool.
-Admittance was free and an enormous crowd of school children and members of the public had gathered before time outside the twenty foot-wide locked gate.
+Admittance was free and an enormous expectant crowd of school children and members of the public had gathered before time outside the twenty foot-wide locked gate.
 The gate was at the end of a funnel formed by two stone walls.
 This design became the setting of a near disaster.
 As soon as the gate was opened, the crowd stampeded forward.
 I was propelled forward by the wave of humanity pushing from behind.
 There was no escape; one could only move forward.
 As the walls narrowed, people became more and packed like sardines; movement slowed as legs could not move or even touch the ground.
 I was pinned against a wall on my left and if I hadn’t pushed outwards from the wall with all my strength, I would surely have been scraped against the rough stones.
 Inch by inch, I shuffled forward until I got near the gate where I saw a horrifying sight.
 The front phalanx of people was sprawled on the ground.
 They could not move as behind and on top of them was another row of unfortunate souls.
 These, too, could not budge for, on top of them, was yet another row of humanity, and so on and on.
 I just managed to squeeze past the gate post and away from the tangled mass of humanity.
 It was strange that there was no shouting or screaming from the mass of humans piled on each other.
 Some of us started pulling trapped persons from the pile.
 I did not realize it then but, decades later, I recently heard from a V.I.
 Old Girl that, under the pile of humanity that evening, was her brother, a frail Form Two boy.
 He was badly injured, suffering severe abrasions over his body and had to miss school for many months as a result.
 At the VI we had been taught to queue up and move smartly from one place to another, without any pushing or shoving.
 That near tragedy showed me that not everyone was like us.
 As an independent country we had a long way to go in public behaviour.

 One day in mid-October, the School Captain, Mustafa Ali, came to our classroom and asked to see me.
 I followed him to Dr Lewis' office, where the Headmaster looked me over without a word and nodded to Mustafa.
 It was part of the ritual of Prefectship.
-Twice a year, the Prefects Board would nominate among themselves additions to their Board.
+About twice a year, the Prefects Board would nominate among themselves additions to their Board.
 This was in anticipation of the imminent departure of the senior members of the Board.
 After long discussions of the merits and demerits of the candidates, a final list would be passed to the Headmaster for approval which was given once Dr Lewis had looked each candidate over.

 I was told to get a set of blue shirts ready for the next assembly.
 On the morning of Friday, October 24, I was installed as a Prefect together with four others - Wong Ket Keong, Wong Seng Gay, Lim Hon Chew and Chan Heun Yin.
 It was a great honour, of course, and a great challenge.
 If my cup wasn't already full, being a Blue Shirt meant even more time and energies devoted to the discharge of duties.
 That same morning, during the recess I was assigned my first duty, patrolling the perimeter road.
 Many more in the offing!